-Remember to not cast any judgment at this stage.
+Practice active listening.
+Focus on understanding what the customer is saying and don’t cast any judgment at this stage.
 All you have to do is understand the details of the problem.

 This is also a good time to thank them for pointing you to the issue.
-A bit of ego boosting will open doors to a rational conversation.
+A bit of ego-boosting will open doors to a rational conversation.

 It doesn’t get much better or more direct than Jeff Bezos’ apology for how they handled pulling copies of 1984 and other novels off Kindles: